The MoonArk project began at Carnegie Mellon University in 2008.

 We quickly realized the extreme limitations because of the cost of payload because the payload costs were $1M million per pound or that our work would have to be nearly weightless and electromagnetic in nature interacting between the robot, the Moon and Earth.
-Next we sent out an open request to everybody in the university, in the College of fine Arts who wanted to present proposals to our steering group.
-The meetings were productive and the group decided on a series of 12 proposals.
-We then went to work expanding the team of artists, humanists, designers, scientists, and engineers. involved with emerging media, new and ancient technologies, as well as hybrid processes.
+Next we sent out an open request to within University and beyond into various arts communities, to solicit proposals to our steering group.
+The meetings were productive and the group decided to explore 12 proposals from both internal and external to CMU.
+We then went to work expanding the team of artists, humanists, designers, scientists, and engineers, involved with emerging media, new and ancient technologies, as well as hybrid processes.

-The set of nearly weightless payloads consisting of four chambers the MoonArk, is to be attached to the Landers platform.
-We have subsequently designed all of the aspects of the small cylinders – small precious miniature worlds containing enormous amounts of art, information and objects, as if we had put a whole cathedral of cultural meanings in each of the highly differentiated tiny cylindrical chambers.
+The nearly weightless payload is carefully orchestrated within the four chambers of the MoonArk to create highly illustrative narratives to communicate forward in time.
+Each chamber is in itself a small precious independent miniature world containing enormous amounts of art, information, and objects, yet is integrally essential to the MoonArk narrative.
+It is as if we had put a whole cathedral of cultural meanings into each of the highly differentiated tiny pentagonal aluminum chambers.

 Presently, we are in the final stages of fabrication, space-readiness testing, and actively working on an international exhibition schedule.

 The core MoonArk team meeting at Carnegie Mellon University

 A sketch by Lowry Burgess from 2013